-Avoid overspending, embarrassment, arguments and headaches by reading up on these common budgeting mistakes.
-Includes how to avoid them.
+Avoid overspending, embarrassment, arguments and headaches by learning how to avoid these common budgeting mistakes.

 Setting up a personal budget for the first – or 10th – time, and you’d like to know common budget mistakes to avoid?